 Why Do Municipalities & Jurisdictions Have Protection?

 It is common for governmental entities to have some immunity from lawsuits.
 This is so they can perform and function without the worry of constant litigation.
 However, there are and should be exceptions for certain types of misconduct.
-The Tort Immunity Act has granted municipalities with immunity, which can prevent recovery.
+The Tort Immunity Act has granted municipalities immunity, which can prevent recovery.
 These include:

 When Would a Municipality Not Have Protection?

 There are certain circumstances in which even the Tort Immunity Act would not protect a municipality from liability.
 Often it is based on the conduct of either the municipality or its employees.
 If actions were done intentionally to cause harm or they possessed a complete indifference for the safety of others or personal property, then immunity would not apply.
-Proving intention or gross negligence can be difficult, but with a knowledgeable attorney you increase your chances substantially.
+Proving intention or gross negligence can be difficult, but with a knowledgeable attorney, you increase your chances substantially.

 How Can I Sue a Municipality or Jurisdiction?